-Supreme Court Rules on DNA, Says Human Genes Can't Be Patented.
-This One's Big
+Supreme Court Says Human Genes Can't Be Patented

 In a unanimous decision Thursday morning, the Supreme Court ruled that companies can't patent parts of human genes that are a naturally occurring.
 This is big news in biotech, and has the potential to shape a lot of what's emerging out of the field right now.